Our goals are things we are aiming for at Disciples Church.

 Elders who take their responsibilities seriously.

 Eldership is not a reward for anything.
 It does not necessarily relate to age.
 There are biblical qualifications for Elders and biblical roles and responsibilities for Elders to be concerned with.
-So, by and large, Elders will be leading Missional Communities or ministry of some kind, they will be committed to pray for the Church and its people, and they will, by God’s grace and enabling, lead lives that are a testimony to God’s glory and an inspiration to everyone in the Church.
+So, our goal is that Elders will be leading Missional Community Groups or ministry of some kind, that they will be committed to pray for the Church and its people, and they will, by God’s grace and enabling, lead lives that are a testimony to God’s glory and an inspiration to everyone in the Church.

 A significant investment in Youth and Children's Ministy.

-Actually, we’d like more than 1,000 a week, so hopefully we can amend this goal in the not too distant future.
-However, at this stage, we want to at least signal that we aim to be a large regional church not a small suburban church.
-So, having this goal in mind will affect how we think about doing ministry, our facilities, our budgets, our staff and so forth.
+We want to at least signal that our goal is to be a large church (500+) not a small church (<100).
+Having this goal in mind will affect how we think about doing ministry, our facilities, our budgets, our staff and so forth.

-A Church that appeals equally to men and women
+A Church that appeals equally to all people